Complain about a high hedge

 We will not consider your complaint if:

-- you can't prove you have taken all reasonable steps to settle the dispute (we will expect to see recent evidence of you attempting this, which should cover a period of three months)
+- you can't prove you have taken all reasonable steps to settle the dispute (we will expect to see recent evidence of you attempting this, which should cover a period of three months and that you have tried mediation)

 How to complain